Blade: A Derivative-free Bayesian Inversion Method using Diffusion Priors: Experiments

 \textbf{Impact of different hyperparameters.} We perform comprehensive controlled experiments to understand the impact of different hyperparameters and design choices.
-Fig.~\ref{fig:ablation-study} (a) sweeps three main hyperparameters of \texttt{Blade}.
+We sweep the three main hyperparameters of \texttt{Blade} (Fig.~\ref{fig:ablation-study}a).
 Formal definitions of hyperparameters, detailed discussion, and additional results are in Appendix~\ref{sec:implementation-details}.
 In a nutshell, we observe that the discretization step scale $\gamma$ and the minimum coupling strength $\rho_{\mathrm{min}}$ both have a broad plateau where both accuracy and calibration remain near‐optimal, simplifying practical tuning. $\Tilde{\sigma}_{\rvy}$ is the most important factor that affects the performance.
 Increasing $\Tilde{\sigma}_{y}$ widens the ensemble as expected.
 A sweet spot region is around $0.15$.

+\textbf{Test-time scaling.} We vary the number of split-Gibbs alternations $K$ and track the performance of \texttt{Blade} across different observation noise levels.
+Predictive accuracy and calibration both improve rapidly up to $K=20$ and plateau beyond it, so extra iterations yield diminishing returns (Fig.~\ref{fig:ablation-study}b).
+This trend aligns with the convergence and stability results in Eq.~\eqref{eq:convergence-thm}.

+\textbf{Ensemble size.} Across all noise levels, all metrics keep improving as the ensemble grows (Fig.~\ref{fig:ablation-study}c).
+We fix it at 512 by default, balancing quality against the per-step cost that scales with ensemble size.

 \textbf{Data scaling.} We evaluate how the performance of \texttt{Blade} depends on the pre-trained diffusion prior.
 We retrain the diffusion prior with progressively larger data subsets (ranging from $10\times 2^7$ to $10\times 2^{11}$).
-We compare the resulting performance to that of the end-to-end UNet and CDM, both retrained for each subset and each noise level.
+We compare the resulting performance to that of the end-to-end U-Net and CDM, both retrained for each subset and each noise level.
 As shown in Fig.~\ref{fig:data-scaling}, \texttt{Blade} surpasses the baselines by a significant margin.
-In contrast, the UNet improves only modestly with data size.
-These results indicate that \texttt{Blade} is sample-efficient, can efficiently exploit extra prior data when available yet maintaining descent performance even in low-data regime.
+In contrast, the U-Net improves only modestly with data size.
+These results indicate that \texttt{Blade} is sample-efficient, can efficiently exploit extra prior data when available yet maintaining decent performance even in low-data regime.

-\textbf{Additional ablation studies.} We conduct additional ablation studies of \texttt{Blade} in Appendix~\ref{sec:implementation-details}, including the design choice of the annealing schedule for the coupling strength, the impact of initialization, the ensemble size, and the effect of resample strategy.
+\textbf{Additional ablation studies.} We conduct additional ablation studies of \texttt{Blade} in Appendix~\ref{sec:implementation-details}, including the design choice of the annealing schedule for the coupling strength, the impact of initialization, and the effect of resample strategy.